plasma-umass/slipcover/README.md

 really it should work anywhere where CPython/PyPy does.

 ## Contributing
-SlipCover is alpha software, and under active development.
+SlipCover is under active development; contributions are welcome!
-Please feel free to [create a new issue](https://github.com/jaltmayerpizzorno/slipcover/issues/new) with any suggestions or issues you may encounter.
+Please also feel free to [create a new issue](https://github.com/jaltmayerpizzorno/slipcover/issues/new) with any suggestions or issues you may encounter.

 ## Technical Information